 (Write about a time when you faced failures.
 What lessons did you learn then?
 Word Limit = 250 – 650)

 A lot of people say Math is hard and I can empathize with them.
 It can be very intimidating if you are uninformed of the rules of Math.
 Such was my case in grade 8.
-Although my parents kept telling me at that time, but I could not have cared less about academics; all I wanted was to have fun with my friends.
+Although my parents kept warning me at that time, I could not care less about academics; all I wanted was to have fun with my friends.
 Rightly enough, my folly came back to bite me.
 After the first quarter exam, I was absolutely shocked and devastated.
 I could not believe what I was seeing.
 I got twenty out of forty, a mere fifty percent.
 This had never happened before; my score was lower than ever.
 The humiliation coupled with my parents’ disappointment jolted me out of my ignorance.
 I realized that I could no longer be carefree and that I had to get serious and responsible.

-So I had decided to get better at Math no matter what it took.
+I had decided to get better at Math no matter what it took.
 My plan was to do Math every weekend for at least four hours each day.
-In the beginning I was at sea.
+In the beginning, I was at sea.
 My foundations in Math were weak and therefore, I could barely do any of the questions in the textbook.
-Although the fact that I could not solve a single question was very demotivating, I kept on trudging because I had made up my mind.
+The fact that I could not solve a single question was very demotivating, but I kept on trudging because I had made up my mind.
 So I learnt Math from the very basics again.
 I restarted algebra from scratch and this time, I made sure to master it.
-I kept getting questions wrong, but I kept trying again.
+I kept getting questions wrong, but I kept trying.
 I would go back to the start and read examples for help and then I would try again.
 This was without a doubt the most excruciating thing I have ever done.
-Yet I continued pushing forward.
+Yet I continued to push forward.

 Bit by bit, I was getting better.
 The exercise that would take me 2 hours to solve, became a task of just 15 minutes.
 The exercise in which I failed at every question became a piece of cake.
 Then I moved on to other Math topics and before I knew it, I was ahead of the class and the curriculum.
 I had completed the entire textbook and the grade 8 course in 5 months.
-Then when the third quarter exam came, I was completely prepared.
-When my results came back, I tasted the fruit of my labor and nothing could compare to the joy I felt when I saw that paper.
+When the third quarter exam came, I was completely prepared.
+The fruit of my labor was revealed when my results came back, and nothing could compare to the joy I felt when I saw that paper.
 A perfect score: forty out of forty.
-This was when I learned what hard work actually meant.
+This was when I learned the importance of hard work.
 I caught a glimpse of what people do to become masters in their fields.
 The lesson I learnt was that in order to do something, however difficult, one must have 3 things: focus, determination and sheer will.
-With the use of these qualities, I have conquered and got a 7 consistently in IB Math Higher level which is arguably one of the arduous feat for a highschooler like myself.
+With the use of these qualities, I have conquered and got a 7 consistently in IB Math Higher level which is arguably one of the arduous feat for a high schooler like myself.
 And with these very qualities, I believe I am ready to excel at university and at life alike.